Granola with Milk & Berries: Easy No-Cook Backpacking Breakfast

 NUTRITION

-• Total sugar (per serving): 39 g, including no added sugar.
+• Total sugar (per serving): 28 g, including 11 g of added sugar from the granola.

-• We recommend reading food labels and choosing full-fat granola without dried fruit to maximize the calories per weight ratio.
+• We recommend reading food labels and choosing full-fat granola without dried fruit to maximize the calorie-to-weight ratio.

 Did you make this recipe?
 We’d love to see it!Share photos from your kitchen or the backcountry below.